Professional Actor Training Programme

 The Movement module in Year 1 is designed as an introduction to the interplay between anatomy, movement theories and performance qualities.
 Through exploration of physical techniques, improvisation and movement composition, students will be exposed to a fundamental approach to using the body as a responsive and expressive instrument.

 The module focuses on the body as an essential part of the actor’s training.
 By introducing movement fundamentals that connect mind, body and breath, students will find themselves open to an enhanced range of physical and artistic expression.
-The movement module is rooted in a range of approaches and practices, including: Somatics; Body Mind Centering; Laban; Feldenkrais; Qigong; Contact Improvisation; Viewpoints; Animal Study; and Movement Observation.
+The movement module is rooted in a range of approaches and practices, including: Feldenkrais; Somatics; Body Mind Centering; Laban; Malmgren; Qigong; Contact Improvisation; Viewpoints; and Movement Observation.

 This module aims to introduce the students to various performance combat routines and techniques.
 It will provide safe, quality training for actors in all areas of performance combat and will equip students with a basic set of skills advantageous for a future in the theatrical workplace.